Scholar, Writer, Dramaturg

 Charles O'Malley (he / him / his) is currently a lecturer in the Department of Theatre at the University of San Diego and the Old Globe / University of San Diego Shiley Graduate Acting Program.

-Charles has two research works currently in progress.
+Charles has two research works and one edited volume currently in progress.
 His dissertation, Insurgent City: Performance, Radicalism, and Queer Liberation in 1970s San Francisco, traces new aesthetic forms developed during the early years of queer liberation as artistic and sexual movements sought to create utopic spaces.
 He's also working on a history of the '70s performance group the Cockettes, drawn from archival materials, which places the group in their rightful place on the foreground of gender experimentation and radical performance practices.
 He is currently editing the collection Toward a Just Pedagogy of Performance: Historiography, Narrative, and Equity in Dramatic Practice for Routledge.
 In 2020, he created the LGBTQ+ Archive Project, a digital assembly of resources for LGBTQ+ study.

 As a theatre maker, Charles has worked at the Yale Repertory Theatre, the Yale Cabaret and Summer Cabaret, the Goodman Theatre, the Bay Area Playwright's Festival, Jackalope Theatre, and many other theatres.
 His critical writing has been published in TDR, The Los Angeles Review of Books, The New Republic, Theatre Survey, The New England Theatre Journal, QED, and on Indiewire, Lambda Literary, the DailyKos, and elsewhere.

 Current Research Projects

 Insurgent City: Performance, Radicalism, and Queer Liberation in 1970s San Francisco (dissertation)

 This project is a history of queer performance in San Francisco throughout the 1970s, as citizens fought for political, economic, racial, and gender justice, as expectations of sexual behavior collapsed, and as the political wave of queer Leftism crested across the West Coast.
 The project uses archival materials as well as contemporary reportage and subsequent theory to construct a narrative of queer life in San Francisco in the decade of queer liberation.

 Book Project on the Cockettes